 The first step was to collect 1500 signatures by May 28th in order to run as an independent in the general election on November 5th.

 The good news is that we received 2932 signatures by the deadline, gathered by 124 amazing volunteers.
-The second phase starts now as we crowdsource our platform
+You are invited to read and comment on our platform

 Lucas met over 2000 residents when gathering the necessary signatures to get on the ballot in May 2019.
 Over and over again people would describe how their taxes keep going up, but they do not have confidence that the town government is spending their money well.